 Perhaps the John Wilcock, clothier, who died on 27 May 1839 at Stanningley, when his age was given as 62 (death certificate).
 The informant was another John Wilcock of Stanningley.
 This death record could relate to the John Wilcock who was baptised at Calverley in Dec 1777, son of John of Pudsey, but there was also a John Wilcock baptised at Calverley in Dec 1778 (son of William of Pudsey) so without further evidence it is not clear whether the 1839 death was that of the husband of Nancy Greaves.

 The will of Sarah Greaves of Stanningley, spinster, dated 31 Jan 1824 and proved 21 Jul 1824 (Borthwick Institute, York), mentions (among others) her sister Nancy Wilcock and mother Sarah Row.
 One of the executors was a John Roberts of Stanningley, who is identified as a cousin of the testator in the probate documents.
-Joshua Greaves and Sarah Roberts were married at Calverley in 1789 (Calverley parish registers, available online at http://www.ancestry.com).
+Joshua Greaves and Sarah Roberts were married at Calverley in 1789 (Calverley parish registers, online at www.ancestry.com).

 Registers of Rehoboth Chapel, Farsley (National Archives, RG 4/3160).

-Calverley parish registers (available online at http://www.ancestry.com).
+Calverley parish registers (online at www.ancestry.com).
 According to some census returns (for example 1851, Hunmanby, HO 107/2367, fol.
 443), David was born at Ackworth.
 In fact, there was a David, son of David and Martha Wilcock, baptised at Hemsworth in 1823, and David Wilcock of Ackworth and Martha Richardson were married at Hemsworth in 1808.
 However, the marriage certificate of David Wilcock of Hunmanby, husband of Elizabeth Leppington, identifies his father as John Wilcock, a blacksmith.
 In the 1871 returns (National Archives, RG 10/4813, fol.
 10), David’s place of birth is given as what looks like “Stainbilly”, probably intended to be Stanningley.

 Marriage certificate.